 Aerospace volunteers assist students with both engineering and writing support.

 Aerospace partners with K-12 schools to provide on-site tours of our facilities.
 The tours are mutually beneficial for The Aerospace Corporation and the students and teachers.
 Tours show the students what the workplace is like, making it more tangible and helping them envision what their futures could be.
 The greatest hope is it will arouse an interest in STEM.
 Aerospace benefits by inspiring the next generation of engineers and scientists, developing a solid intern base, and being viewed as an employer of choice for future graduates.

-To learn more about Aerospace’s involvement in STEM, please contact Linda Conkey at [email protected].
+To learn more about Aerospace’s involvement in STEM, please contact JoAnn Apostol at [email protected].